 No, the guests that appear and feature the Joe Rogan Experience podcast do not get paid.
 While some podcasts may pay their guests, the vast majority do not.

 When you have such a popular podcast as Joe Rogan does, the act of being on the podcast itself is often seen as a “prize” of sorts.
 Given that he has such a large following and reach across the world, he does not necessarily need to pay his guests.
-He gives the celebrities and guests that appear on the Joe Rogan podcast a vast platform for them to become widely recognized.
+He gives the celebrities and guests appearing on the Joe Rogan podcast a vast platform to become widely recognized.

 Given the exposure the guests will receive, the vast majority are likely more than willing to appear on the show for free.
 The popularity of the Joe Rogan Experience is a payment of sorts given his popularity and the number of listeners the podcast receives per month.

 There is no definitive answer to who Joe Rogan’s favorite guest has been.
 Given that his platform has such a large following, it may be seen as unprofessional of Joe Rogan to release his favorite guest.
 Given this, he has not publicly stated the answer to this.